Centre for Academic Development (CAD)

 The status of our courses has not changed with OCT AND QECO.
 Therefore, successful courses (65% or more) that you have completed with our institution may affect your salary adjustment record.

 If you have any additional questions on this subject, please send an email to email@example.com

 The University is able to forward your official transcript to the QECO directly when you order your transcript.
 You are responsible for following up with the QECO.

 As a follow-up to the success of your course, the Centre for Academic Development is responsible for forwarding the recommendation to the OCT.

 As you access the D2L environment, you can immediately begin your journey by clicking on CONTENT and then progressing linearly from Activity 1.1.1.

 The person in charge of the course will send you a message (on the bulletin board) indicating the tasks to follow for the first days.
 On-line courses should take place over a period of approximately 125 hours established by the person responsible for the course.

 Within these schedules, you can manage your work time as you see fit; this is the advantage of on-line courses.
 For each activity, a working time is suggested.
 You may realize that some activities are shorter than expected while others are longer.

 These are simply suggestions.
 Another suggestion is that you devote one hour a day to your course for reading, writing and research to equitably distribute the tasks that are required to pass the course.
 If you have any technical questions with the D2L environment, you can contact the D2L troubleshooting office at firstname.lastname@example.org.
 In your message, specify the courses you are taking and a detailed description of the problem.

-Anyone who has not completed their initial education program in French at a French-language university in Ontario, will be required to pass a language proficiency test to be eligible to take the AQ FSL course, part 1.
+Anyone who has not completed their initial education program in French at a French-language university in Ontario, will be required to sign a declaration to be eligible to take the AQ FSL course, part 1.